James 3

 The untamed tongue exposes the contradiction of worshiping God while dishonoring His image-bearers.

-8 but nobody can tame the tongue.
+8 but no man can tame the tongue.
 It is a restless evil, full of deadly poison.

 Worshiping God while cursing people made in His likeness is a contradiction James refuses to tolerate.

-9 With it we bless our God and Father, and with it we curse men who are made in the image of God.
+9 With the tongue we bless our Lord and Father, and with it we curse men, who have been made in God’s likeness.

-10 Out of the same mouth comes blessing and cursing.
-My brothers, these things ought not to be so.
+10 Out of the same mouth come blessing and cursing.
+My brothers, this should not be!

 Wisdom is not self-advertised but demonstrated in good conduct and humility.